House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image credit: Daniel Jedzura, Shutterstock

-Toilet seats are some of the most unsanitary objects in your house, and need to be regularly cleaned.
-When asking which type of toilet seat is easiest to clean, plastic comes out on top once again.
+Toilet seats are some of the most unsanitary objects in your house and need to be regularly cleaned.
+When asking which type of toilet seat is easiest to clean, plastic comes out on top again.

-The waterproof varnish on wooden seats is also supposed to resist waste, grime, and dirt, and often does a perfectly good job.
-However, the texture of wood is naturally rougher than that of plastic, leading to more cracks and crevices where crud can gather.
+The waterproof varnish on wooden seats is also supposed to resist waste, grime, and dirt and often does an outstanding job.
+However, the texture of the wood is naturally rougher than that of plastic, leading to more cracks and crevices where debris and bacteria can gather.

-Over time, wood holds in unpleasant smells that are tough to get rid of.
+Over time, wood holds in unpleasant smells that are tough to eliminate.
 If you get a wood seat for the look (see Aesthetics), be prepared for a harder time finding stains.

 Winner: Plastic